dragsbruh/grall/docs/termination.md

 # termination styles

+> note: termination styles are not gonna be implemented for a while. all generations will use the [never](#never) style.

 termination styles control when the generation will end.

 note that the generation will always end if the model has never seen a sequence.